 Some people will want to get the highest quality possible, regardless of the price.
 If this is the case, you might want to consider getting a PRS guitar.
 Though it will be expensive, they will deliver a superior sound.

-For others, though, they will want to find something that is more comfortably within their budget.
+Others, though, will want to find something that is more comfortable within their budget.
 Because of this, they might want to turn to brands like Gibson.
 While not as expensive, they can still produce clear notes.

 Ultimately the choice is up to you and what you want from your guitar.
 Though most guitarists agree that if they had the money, they would love to own a PRS guitar.